matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

   using smaller spaces).

-* The requirement that `m.space.parent` links be ignored unless the sender has a high PL in the parent room could lead to suprising effects where a parent link suddenly ceases to take effect because a user loses their PL in the parent room.
+* The requirement that `m.space.parent` links be ignored unless the sender has a high PL in the parent room could lead to surprising effects where a parent link suddenly ceases to take effect because a user loses their PL in the parent room.
 This is mitigated in the general case by honouring the parent link when there is a corresponding `m.space.child` event, however it remains